fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 |+| Expand

     1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
-    2. Choose **OceanBase** integration:
+    2. Choose the **OceanBase** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
+    3. After clicking **Save**, copy the newly generated **Push Address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust it as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback and adjust it as needed.
     5. Complete.

 ## In OceanBase

-## ### OceanBase Alert Push Configuration
+## OceanBase Alert Push Configuration

-### In Graylog
+### Step 1: Configure the Alert Channel
 1. Log in to your OceanBase console and select the alert center.
 2. Enter **Alert Channel**, click the **New Channel** button to start creating a new channel.
 3. Select **Custom Script** for the channel type.